mod-audio/cc-arduino-lib/README.md

 Once the library is installed, go to `File > Examples > Control Chain`, choose one of the examples and follow the instructions on the header of the file.

+## Taken resources (peripherals)

+This library make use of the pins 0 to 2, where pins 0 and 1 are used as `Serial` and pin 2 as digital I/O. Timer 1 is also used by this library.